OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-06.md

 ## Proverbs 6:10

-A little sleep, a little slumber,
+A brief sleep, a short slumber,

-> a little folding of the hands to rest—
+> a slight folding of the hands to rest—

 ## Proverbs 6:11